ct-clmsn/nofi/README.md

 This library extends rofi by providing a [sequence type](https://nim-lang.org/docs/system.html#seq) that wraps memory registered with the underlying rofi RDMA communicaton library.
 The sequence type only supports values that are of [SomeNumber](https://nim-lang.org/docs/system.html#SomeNumber) types.
-The sequence type provides element-access, slice, and partitioning support.
+The sequence type provides element-access, slice, iterator, and partitioning support.

 Additional functionality is provided to handle asynchronous `put` and `get` operations using Nim's [defer statements](https://nim-lang.org/docs/manual.html#exception-handling-defer-statement) and [try statements](https://nim-lang.org/docs/manual.html#exception-handling-try-expression).